jostylr/literate-programming/lp.md

 JS Compiling status prep

-We create a call object for next and commands, etc.
+We create a call object for next and commands, etc. We prune the lines first, removing any blank lines at the beginning or end.

     for (cname in cblocks) {
         cblock = cblocks[cname];
-        cblock.compiled = cblock.lines.join("\n");
+        cblock.compiled = prune(cblock.lines).join("\n");
         compiling[cname] = {status : 0,
                 cblock : cblock,
                 commands : cblock.commands || [],